rr-manoj-dobbali/sql-style-guide/README.md

 ```
 -- Good
+select
     case lifecycle_stage
         when 1 then 'stage1_Newbie'
         when 2 then 'stage2_Browser'
         when 3 then 'stage3_Browser_Toolbar'
         WHEN 4 then 'stage4_Shopper_App'
     end as lifecycle

 -- Bad : Do not repeat the column name on which case statement is being implemented
 select